MRSI-Psychosis-UP/MRSI-Metabolic-Connectome/README.md

 - **Python 3.x**: Ensure you have Python 3 installed on your system.
 - **Conda or Miniconda**: Optionally, use Conda/Miniconda for environment management and package installation.

-### Datasets
-A `data/BIDS` has been provided for demonstration purposes.
-For those interested in obtaining access to the full MRSI dataset beyond demonstration purposes, please reach out to the authors of this paper with a well-motivated request detailing your research aims and how the data will be used.

 ### Installation